caugbr/edit-json/README.md

 -   Load the CSS files (`edit-json.css`, `popup.css`)
 -   Load the main class, EditJSON
 -   Apply the editor to all elements with `data-json-editor`

+**Tag attributes you can use**
+- `data-json-editor` - Loads the editor for this field (can be empty)
+- `data-target-selector` - Specifies the element containing the JSON
+- `data-schema` - Indicates the JSON Schema to be used
+- `data-title` - Sets the popup title

 ### Example
 ```html
 <textarea data-json-editor rows="6" cols="60">